givemepower8/Phaser3Practices/public/Tutorial/01 Game Basics.md

 The above game only has one scene.
 Ideally, scene should be an array of scenes which are taken care of by SceneManager.

-## update with setText
+### Text

+For the text, please see the `update with setText.html` example

-- an variable / instance of text needs to be declared
+- to set the text, you need an variable and instance of the text
 - the text instance has its own properties
 - the text instance has lots of set methods to change text, font size...

-## load image
+### load image

+For the image, please see the `load image.html` example

 - absolute and relate url `this.load.image('apple', '/assets/sprites/apple.png');`
 - the image instance has its own properties